astronomer/airflow-guides/guides/intro-to-airflow.md

 - **High extensibility**: For many commonly used data engineering tools, integrations exist in the form of provider packages, which are routinely extended and updated.
 - **Infinite scalability**: Given enough computing power, you can orchestrate as many processes as you need, no matter how complex your pipelines get.
 - **Visualization**: Airflow comes with a fully functional UI that offers an immediate overview over data pipelines.
-- **Stable REST API**:
+- **Stable REST API**: The [Airflow REST API](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html) allows Airflow to interact with RESTful web services.
 - **Easy of use**: Thanks to the [Astro CLI](ttps://docs.astronomer.io/astro/cli/get-started), you can get a fully functional local Airflow instance running with only three bash commands.
 - **Vibrant OSS community**: With millions of users and thousands of contributors, Airflow is here to stay and grow.

-> **Note**: Astronomer is a company providing managed Airflow in production as a service to cooperations.
-We work closely with the OSS Airflow community and provide open source tools like the [Astro CLI](https://docs.astronomer.io/astro/cli/get-started), [the Astronomer provider](https://registry.astronomer.io/providers/astronomer-providers) and resources like guides, webinars and the [Astronomer Registry](https://registry.astronomer.io/).

 ## When to use Airflow